Domenico Fisichella: Views

 Fisichella was the ideologue of the National Alliance and a monarchist.

 Controversy

-Although Fisichella is a distinguished and leading political scientist in the international academic circles, his appointment as culture minister caused serious concerns in the international press.
+Although Fisichella is a distinguished and leading political scientist in international academic circles, his appointment as culture minister caused serious concerns in the international press.

 Works

 Fisichella is the author of several books, including Istituzioni politiche.
 Struttura e pensiero (1999); Denaro e democrazia.
 Dall’antica Grecia all’economia globale (2000); Politica e mutamento sociale (2002) and Elezioni e democrazia.
 Un’analisi comparata (2003).